ADHD

 ADHD is a neurobiological developmental disorder characterized by symptoms of inattention, hyperactivity, and impulsivity.
 It typically begins in childhood but can persist into adulthood.

-Attention deficit is typically characterized by difficulties in concentration, wandering attention, challenges in completing tasks, and disorganization.
-Hyperactivity can manifest as tension, a constant need for movement, fidgeting, and restlessness.
-The symptoms of impulsivity include hasty decision-making, thoughtless actions, and risk-taking.
+Attention deficit is generally characterized by difficulty concentrating, mind wandering, difficulty finishing tasks, and disorganization.
+Hyperactivity can show up as tension, a constant need to move, restlessness, and being on the go.
+Symptoms of impulsivity include hasty decision-making, thoughtless actions, and risk-taking.

-ADHD can have a serious impact on all areas of life, including school, work, social relationships, and self-esteem.
-Proper treatment, which may include medication, behavior therapy, and counseling, can significantly improve the quality of life and work capacity for those affected.
+ADHD can have a serious impact on every area of life, including school, work, social relationships, and self-esteem.
+The right treatment, which may include medication, behavioral therapy, and counseling, can greatly improve the quality of life and work ability of those affected.

-In Hungary, the diagnosis of ADHD generally involves a multi-step process that is preceded by a consultation with a specialist.
+In Hungary, diagnosing ADHD is usually a multi-step process that starts with a consultation with a specialist.
 It usually involves the following steps:

-Initial consultation: The first step is typically for parents or adults to visit a pediatrician, psychiatrist, or neurologist with their concerns.
-The specialist usually conducts a thorough medical history and examines the symptoms and behavior.
+Initial consultation: The first step is usually for parents or adults to visit a pediatrician, psychiatrist, or neurologist with their concerns.
+The specialist usually takes a detailed medical history and reviews the symptoms and behavior.

-Assessment and evaluation: The specialist may use various tests and evaluation methods to confirm the suspicion of ADHD.
-These may include psychological tests, attention deficit scales, behavioral observations, and interviews with the parents or the patient.
+Assessment and evaluation: The specialist may use several tests and assessment methods to confirm a suspicion of ADHD.
+These may include psychological tests, attention-deficit scales, behavioral observations, and interviews with parents or the patient.

-Evaluation of the duration and severity of symptoms: For the diagnosis of ADHD, the symptoms of attention deficit, hyperactivity, and/or impulsivity need to be present for at least six months and impact everyday life.
+Evaluation of symptom duration and severity: To diagnose ADHD, symptoms of inattention, hyperactivity and/or impulsivity must be present for at least six months and affect daily life.

-Excluding other conditions: It is important to exclude other conditions, such as anxiety, depression, or learning difficulties, before establishing the diagnosis, as these issues can exhibit similar symptoms to ADHD.
+Ruling out other conditions: It is important to rule out other conditions such as anxiety, depression, or learning difficulties before making a diagnosis, since these problems can show similar symptoms to ADHD.

-Official diagnosis: Once the specialist is convinced that ADHD is present, an official diagnosis is made.
-Then, the planning of treatment and support can begin.
+Official diagnosis: If the specialist is convinced that ADHD is present, they will make an official diagnosis.
+Treatment and support planning can then begin.

-It is important to note that diagnosing ADHD is a complex process requiring thorough work and time from professionals to establish an accurate diagnosis.
-Early recognition and treatment are crucial for effectively managing the condition and supporting affected individuals.
+It is important to note that diagnosing ADHD is a complex process that requires thorough work from professionals and the time needed to make the right diagnosis.
+Early recognition and treatment are key to effectively managing the condition and supporting affected people.

 image/svg+xml